hadley/adv-r/Functional-programming.md

 -->

 Other families of higher-order functions include:

-* The `apply` family: `eapply`, `lapply`, `mapply`, `tapply`, `sapply`, `vapply`, `by`.
-Each of these functions processes breaks up a data structure in some way, applies the function to each piece and then joins them back together again.

-* The `**ply` functions of the `plyr` package which attempt to unify the base apply functions by cleanly separating based on the type of input they break up and the type of output that they produce.

 * The array manipulation functions modify arrays to compute various margins or other summaries, or generalise matrix multiplication in various ways: